Click filter to remove

 Contributor: Sapir, Edward, 1884-1939

 Description: The Tutelo materials in the ACLS collection are found in the "Algonkian" section of the finding aid among Sapir's "Iroquois, Algonquian and Siouan field notes," which contain Tutelo vocabulary and text recorded at Grand River.
+This item has been digitized.

 Collection: ACLS Collection (American Council of Learned Societies Committee on Native American Languages, American Philosophical Society) (Mss.497.3.B63c)